Terry Shahab

-Terryana Fatiah Shahab (born June 18, 1984), better known as Terry Shahab or Terry, is an Indonesian singer.
+Terryana Fathiah Shahab (born 14 June 1984), better known as Terry Shahab or Terry, is an Indonesian singer.
 She is best known for her recording of "Janji Manismu", which was a hit in Indonesia.

 Early life

 Terry was born in Jakarta and resides in Central Jakarta, Jakarta.
 She began singing as a child.

 Singing career

-Terry started her career on 2004 as professional back-up singer for band Dewa 19 and singer Audy.
-On the same year she was recording song with Rio Febrian on song "Katakanlah" for Febrian's album Ku Ada Disini.
-Her first single was Koes Plus's song titled "Hatiku Beku" who made her known as singer in Indonesia and that song appeared on compilation album titled "Now And Forever" in 2006.
-And on the same year, she released her first self-titled album "TERRY" with first single "Janji Manismu" which became hit in Indonesia and made her become new rising singer in Indonesia.
+Terry started her career in 2004 as a professional backup singer for Dewa 19 band and singer Audy.
+In the same year, she was recording "Katakanlah" with Rio Febrian for Febrian's album Ku Ada Disini.
+Her first single was Koes Plus's song titled "Hatiku Beku" which made her known as an Indonesian singer.
+The song appeared on the compilation album titled "Now and Forever" in 2006.
+And in the same year, she released her first self-titled album, "TERRY", with the first single, "Janji Manismu" which became a hit in Indonesia and made her a new rising singer in Indonesia.
 Her second single was "Kepingan Hati" but this song failed on Indonesia music chart.
 On 2007, Terry got a chance to duet with singer from France Julian Cely for his first Indonesia album on song "Tentang Kita".
 That song was mix between Indonesian and French languages On 2011, she released her second album titled "Are You Ready" with single "Harusnya Kau Pilih Aku".